When you set out to start a product business…you pick a fight with entropy. And entropy usually wins. The default result is failure.

 Unfortunately the most natural response to fear is to try to decrease your risk…which isn’t itself a bad thing, but the ways you will try don’t come from cool, calm experience, they come from fear.

 This happens every day.

-Here’s an anonymized email I got this week from one of our readers, in response to our 7-part guide to kicking product ass:
+Here’s an anonymized email I got this week from one of our readers, in response to our 7-part guide to kicking ass at the product biz: